UXJester/css-modules/README.md

-# Getting Started with Create React App
+# Getting Started with CSS Modules

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This project is a demo for using [CSS Modules](https://github.com/css-modules/css-modules).

 ## Available Scripts